Des Moines, Iowa: Etymology

 Des Moines takes its name from Fort Des Moines (1843–46), which was named for the Des Moines River.
 This was adopted from the name given by French colonists.
-Des Moines ([de mwan]; formerly [de mwɛn]) translates literally to either "from the monks" or "of the monks".
+Des Moines ([de mwan]; formerly [de mwɛn]) translates literally to either "from the monks" or "of the monks" from French.

-The historian Virgil Vogel claimed that the name was derived from Moingona, an Algonquian clan name, which means "Loon".

-Some historians and researchers lacking linguistic or Algonquianist training concluded that Moingona meant "people by the portage" or something similar, a reference to the Des Moines Rapids.
-This was where the earliest known encounters between the Moingona and European explorers took place.

-One popular interpretation of "Des Moines" ignores Vogel's research, and concludes that it refers to a group of French Trappist monks, who in the 17th century lived in huts built on top of what is now known as the ancient Monks Mound at Cahokia, the major center of Mississippian culture, which developed in what is present-day Illinois, east of the Mississippi River and the city of St. Louis.
+One popular interpretation of "Des Moines" concludes that it refers to a group of French Trappist monks, who in the 17th century lived in huts built on top of what is now known as the ancient Monks Mound at Cahokia, the major center of Mississippian culture, which developed in what is present-day Illinois, east of the Mississippi River and the city of St. Louis.
 This was some 200 mi from the Des Moines River.

-In 2015, Michael McCafferty of Indiana University, while studying the Miami-Illinois language, concluded that the name was actually a derisive term coined by the Peoria tribe.
-McCafferty agrees with other linguists that the "Moines" in Des Moines is a French derivation of Moingoana.
-What he discovered, however, was that it wasn't the actual name of the neighboring tribe; it was an insulting nickname they hurled at their rivals.
-It translates, essentially, as "the feces-faces."

-Prehistory

 Prehistoric inhabitants of early Des Moines

 Based on archaeological evidence, the junction of the Des Moines and Raccoon Rivers has attracted humans for at least 7,000 years.
 Several prehistoric occupation areas have been identified by archaeologists in downtown Des Moines.
-Discovered in December 2010, the "Palace" is an expansive, 7,000-year-old site found during excavations prior to construction of the new wastewater treatment plant in southeastern Des Moines.
+Discovered in December 2010, the "Palace" is an expansive 7,000-year-old site found during excavations before construction of the new wastewater treatment plant in southeast Des Moines.
 It contains well-preserved house deposits and numerous graves.
 More than 6,000 artifacts were found at this site.
 State of Iowa archaeologist John Doershuk was assisted by University of Iowa archaeologists at this dig.

-At least three Late Prehistoric villages, dating from about AD 1300 to 1700, stood in or near what developed later as downtown Des Moines.
-In addition, 15 to 18 prehistoric American Indian mounds were observed in this area by early settlers.
+At least three villages, dating from about AD 1300 to 1700, stood in or near what developed later as downtown Des Moines.
+In addition, 15 to 18 prehistoric Native American mounds were observed in the area by early settlers.
 All have been destroyed during development of the city.